-- Is disabled or has specific additional needs - Has special educational needs (with or without an Education Health and Care Plan) - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation - Is at risk of being radicalised or exploited - Is in a family circumstance that presents challenges, such as drug and alcohol misuse, adult mental health issues and domestic abuse

-- Is misusing drugs or alcohol themselves
+- Is diagnosed or presenting with mental health issues such as anxiety, depression or irrational behaviour. - Is disabled or has specific additional needs - Has special educational needs (with or without an Education Health and Care Plan) - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking or exploitation - Is at risk of being radicalised or exploited - Is in a family circumstance that presents challenges, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves

-- Has returned home to their family from care

-- Is a privately fostered child.
+- Has returned home to their family from care - Is a privately fostered child.